DevExpress/testcafe/docs/articles/documentation/continuous-integration/teamcity.md

 ![Providing Credentials](../../images/teamcity/attach-vcs-root-p3.png)

-Now the TeamCity build configuration will fetch tests from the `ci-integration-demo` repo each time it runs.
+Now the TeamCity build configuration will fetch tests from the `testcafe-ci-demo` repo each time it runs.

 ## Running the Build